aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Obviously, if the arguments are swapped around and "the red cat" takes the argument position reserved to the "super-type" the `match()` function returns a "negative result" ("the cat" is obviously _not_ a special case of "the red cat").

-Used on noun phrases, the match function behaves very much like the "instanceof" operator of some object-oriented languages that produces a Boolean value based on the inheritance hierarchy of the operands.
+Used on noun phrases, the match function behaves very much like the `instanceof` operator of some object-oriented languages that produces a Boolean value based on the inheritance hierarchy of the operands.
 But what the match function actually returns is a mapping (an AST-to-AST dictionary), which is just empty in case of a "negative result".

 This is because the two arguments of the match function are not (as we have already hinted to) limited to being noun phrases.
 They can be simple sentences, compound sentences, etc. The match function needs to return a mapping when comparing together two simple sentences (two Ideas), because the goal is to determine if the subject and the object of the more specific sentence (the "sub-type") can be substituted into the subject and object of the more general sentence (the "super-type").